-Take charge of scheduling for two or three weeks if you want your new manager’s first few days at work to be not only joyful but also productive.
+Take charge of scheduling for two or three weeks if you want your new manager’s first few days at work to be joyful and productive.

-When meetings are scheduled ahead of time, you may relax knowing that your employees will be able to promptly work with their new boss.
+When meetings are scheduled ahead of time, you may relax knowing that your employees can work with their new boss promptly.

 - Introduce new managers to relevant employees as soon as possible.

 Even the most extroverted managers find it challenging to figure out who’s who in a setting where they don’t know anyone.

 Arrange for your incoming managers to meet upper management, senior members of their new teams, and even staff as soon as possible to help them break the ice.
 Make plans for coffee dates, lunch outings, and anything else you can think about.
 You’ll all work together for the foreseeable future, so get used to it as soon as possible.